markflemingtennis/tennis-blog/content/posts/sport-psychology.md

 Players are frequently heard subsequent to an unsuccessful match stating “they didn’t beat me, I beat myself”.

+Roger Federer and Rafael Nadal two of the greatest players of all-time are still competing today at the ages of 38 and 40 respectively.
+A valuable characteristic of many which both of these great champions possess is their exceptional positive attitudes and utilization of positive energy.

 This five part series on areas of Tennis-Specific Mental Training has as its’ purpose to provide you with some tips which may help you improve your tennis from a psychological standpoint.

 A first aspect being addressed is establishing a positive attitude and demonstrating positive energy on the tennis court.